Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Persistent Depressive Disorder (Dysthymia).md

+---
-How Does It Feel to Live with Persistent Depressive Disorder (Dysthymia)?
+title: How Does It Feel to Live with Persistent Depressive Disorder (Dysthymia)?
+source: Psych Central
+category: Depression
+language: English
+---

 Dysthymia, or PDD, is a chronic form of depression that may cause feelings of hopelessness, inadequacy, or pessimism for years.